 You can read more about the methodology below.
-Here are my alternative projections for April 2018:
+Here are my alternate projections for August 2018:

 Monthly job gains and losses can indicate how the economy is doing once they are corrected to account for the pattern the BLS already expects in a process called seasonal adjustment.
 The approach for this seasonal adjustment that is presently used by the BLS puts very heavy weight on the current and last two years of data in assessing what are the typical patterns for each month.
 In my 2013 Brookings Paper “Unseasonal Seasonals?”
 I argue that a longer window should be used to estimate seasonal effects.
 I find that using a different seasonal filter, known as the 3×9 filter, produces better results and more accurate forecasts by emphasizing more years of data.
 The 3×9 filter spreads weight over the most recent six years in estimating seasonal patterns, which makes them more stable over time than the current BLS seasonal adjustment method.